pyodide/pyodide/docs/usage/type-translations.md

 | `del proxy[idx]`          | `proxy.splice(idx)`    |

-### Proxying from Python to Javascript
+### Proxying from Python into Javascript

 When most Python objects are translated to Javascript a `PyProxy` is produced.
-Fewer operations can be overloaded in Javascript than in Python so some operations are more cumbersome when using Python from Javascript than vice versa.
+Fewer operations can be overloaded in Javascript than in Python so some operations are more cumbersome on a `PyProxy` than on a `JsProxy`.
 The following operations are currently supported:

 | Javascript                 | Python                   |